Find Affordable College Courses

 20 Yearly Graduations

 Maryland Institute College of Art comes in at #20 on our list of the most popular colleges offering master's degrees in film.
 Each year, around 1,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $50,160 per year, while in-state graduate students, on average, pay $50,160 per year.
-During the 2020-2021 academic year, 20 people received their master's degree in film from MICA.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $53,160 per year, while in-state graduate students, on average, pay $53,160 per year.
+During the most recent year for which we have data, 20 people received their master's degree in film from MICA.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 35% were women.
+Maryland Institute College of Art film graduates who receive their master's degree go on to jobs earning a median salary of $31,087.

 Below are some popular majors that are similar to film that offer master’s degrees.